Shakti Samanta: Awards and recognition

 Samanta received Filmfare Awards for "Best Film" for Aradhana, Anuraag and Amanush.
 He has also received several Lifetime Achievement awards, including the Zee Cine Award for Lifetime Achievement in 2002 and several other awards from Zee and other Indian organisations.
 Some of his films have been shown at international festivals in Berlin, Tashkent, Moscow, Cairo and Beirut.

-Samanta was President of the Indian Motion Pictures Producers Association for 5 years, Chairman of the Central Board of Film Certification (CBFC) for 7 years and was Chairman of the Satyajit Ray Film and Television Institute, Kolkata for 2 years.
+Samanta was President of the Indian Motion Picture Producers' Association for 7 years, Chairman of the Central Board of Film Certification (CBFC) for 7 years and was Chairman of the Satyajit Ray Film and Television Institute, Kolkata for 2 years.